-The word from a Kentucky acquaintance is Mitch McConnell fancies himself a Henry Clay scholar.
+The word from a Kentucky acquaintance is that Mitch McConnell fancies himself a Henry Clay scholar.
 That probably means little to most, but Senator Clay (1777-1852) nearly single-handedly held the US together, postponing Civil War for over 40 years.

 With a name that epitomizes progress and compromise, it feels odd Mitch McConnell proclaims a kindred spirit in Senator Clay.
-This earlier Kentucky Senator bent over backwards to protect and promote the vitality of our young nation.
+This earlier Kentucky Senator bent over backwards to protect and promote the vitality of our young republic.

 Henry Clay served his country, McConnell serves himself.

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight,” and the stage play, “Clay.”

 The lights rise on an empty stage.
 The back curtain ripples with an image of the American flag, circa 1824.
 “Hail to the Chief” plays in the background.
 Only a table and two chairs rest at stage left, with a liquor bottle and two glasses.
 Clay enters from the wings.
 As Clay speaks the image and music fades.

 CLAY A festive atmosphere greeted the 1824 election season.
 And some apprehension, as well.

 Clay pours a drink, leaning against the table.